MQuaresma/mquaresma.github.io/_posts/2020-04-11-Setting-up-OPTEE-and-Linux-for-the-Pine-A64.md

 ## OPTEE
-OP-TEE is made up of two essential components, the (secure) itself, OPTEE OS, and a client which will run in the normal world and interact with OPTEE OS via the OPTEE driver provided by the (Linux) kernel.
+OP-TEE is made up of two essential components, the (secure) OS itself, OPTEE OS, and a client which will run in the normal world and interact with OPTEE OS via the OPTEE driver provided by the (Linux) kernel.